-The Rochester Skyway is connected to 318 Commons and allows for comfortable, direct access to other UMR facilities and downtown locales.
-The Skyway is well-lit at night and open until 12:00AM or 1:00AM, and provides a climate controlled and safe alternative to walking outside.
+The Rochester Skyway is connected to 318 Commons and the Student Life Center, and allows for comfortable, direct access to other UMR facilities and downtown locales.
+The Skyway is well-lit at night and open until 12:00AM or 1:00AM and provides a climate controlled and safe alternative to walking outside.